CMU-313/spring23-nodebb-green/career-model/README.md

 ```

 ## Updating NodeBB to call the endpoint
-To integrate this endoint into NodeBB, you will need to update (this file)[https://github.com/CMU-313/spring23-nodebb-green/blob/career-model-implementation/src/controllers/write/career.js].
+To integrate this endoint into NodeBB, you will need to update [this file](https://github.com/CMU-313/spring23-nodebb-green/blob/career-model-implementation/src/controllers/write/career.js).

-First, you must create an (HTTP request)[https://www.geeksforgeeks.org/how-to-make-http-requests-in-node-js/] to call http://localhost:5000/predict, with userCareerData as the body.
+First, you must create an [HTTP request](https://www.geeksforgeeks.org/how-to-make-http-requests-in-node-js/) to call http://localhost:5000/predict, with userCareerData as the body.

 Then, you should set `userCareer.prediction` to the value of the response.
 ## Running the Model